-The United States Citizenship and Immigration Services/ Servio de Cuidandania e Immigracion de Estados Unidos (USCIS) is the most authoratative source for immigration information.
+United States Citizenship and Immigration Services/ Servio de Cuidandania e Immigracion de Estados Unidos (USCIS) is the most authoratative source for immigration information.
 If you need assistance navigating the USCIS webste, contact The American Place or a library staff member.

-USCIS Hartford Field Office BY INFOPASS APPOINTMENT ONLY!
+USCIS Hartford Field Office INFOPASS BY APPOINTMENT ONLY!

 450 Main Street, First Floor, Hartford, CT 06103

 Hours of Operation: Mon, Tues, Thurs, Fri 7:30 am - 12:00 pm, Wed 7:30 am - 12:00 pm